 In this article, we discuss what a sales incentive is and why they're important while sharing 30 ideas that you can use to brainstorm the perfect sales incentive for your team.

 What is a sales incentive?

-A sales incentive is a reward that employers offer to their sales professionals for successfully selling a specific amount of products or service hours.
-Sales incentives can be monetary, or they can be physical rewards, experience-based rewards or another type of incentive geared toward employee interests and motivations.
-Sales incentives differ from sales compensation because compensation usually comes as a commission, which is typical for sales professionals to earn on top of their regular salary.
-Sales incentives instead are rewards meant to provide recognition for exceeding expectations, meeting objectives and adding to the overall success of an organization.
+A sales incentive is a reward that employers offer to their sales professionals for successfully selling a specific amount of products, dollar amount or service hours.
+Sales incentives can be monetary, or they can be physical rewards, experience-based rewards or other types of incentives that reflect employee interests and motivations.
+These added motivators are rewards meant to provide recognition for exceeding expectations, meeting objectives and adding to the overall success of an organization.

 30 sales incentive ideas

 Aside from monetary compensation, there are a variety of different offerings you can include in a sales incentive plan.
 From team outings to personal days off, consider the following examples of great sales incentive ideas:

 An outdoor activity or special entertainment event can be a great incentive.
 The following ideas provide ways for your team to get outside and engage in something they enjoy:

 Outdoor excursions, such as a boating trip or a camping trip